TV Tropes Needs Your Help

 - Hate Sink: One of the reasons they're one of the most satisfying first outs.

-- Hide Your Gays: Ari, though it probably had to do something with them lasting only one leg, as it was openly discussed at the Elimination Station.
+- Hide Your Gays: Ari, though it probably had to do something with them lasting only one leg, as he said at the Elimination Station that he had decided to come out on the show.

 - Jerkass: They only lasted one leg, but they made quite an impression on the fanbase in such little time.
-They continued to show this in the Elimination Station.
+They continued to show this in the Elimination Station, where not a minute went by with one of them insulting one of the other teams, including those they had barely gotten to know on their one leg.

 - Laser-Guided Karma: They took the cab Ronald & Christina had called ahead for at the airport without regret, gloated about it afterward, and then lied to Ronald & Christina about not knowing it was someone else's cab.
 Later, when they struggled to get their donkey to move, Christina, amazed at how poorly they were treating it, remarked "Donkeys have souls too!"